 Nature Biotechnology publishes ATDBio & University of Oxford single-cell sequencing research

-Research on improved techniques for single-cell RNA sequencing by ATDBio, a leader in complex oligonucleotide synthesis, a research team at the Botnar Research Centre, University of Oxford, and pharmaceutical company Bristol Myers Squibb, has been published in the prestigious journal Nature Biotechnology.
+Research on improved techniques for single-cell RNA sequencing by ATDBio, a leader in complex oligonucleotide synthesis, and a research team at the Botnar Research Centre, University of Oxford, has been published in the prestigious journal Nature Biotechnology.
 The work demonstrates the ability to determine full-length transcriptomes (all the messenger RNA in a cell) via nanopore sequencing at the single cell level.
 Bringing better understanding of gene expression in normal and diseased tissue, the new approach has significant potential in diagnostics and the understanding of human disease.

 Nanopore sequencing of long nucleic acid sequences, while bringing advantages associated with throughput and economy, has a higher error rate than some other methods.
 The new approach, termed scCOLOR-seq, allows error detection and correction - an absolute requirement for long read sequencing in single cell applications.